MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-graph-api.md

     The **Configure platforms** page appears.

 1. Select the platform that you want to configure for your tab app.
-You can choose the platform type from web or SPA.
+You can choose the platform type from web or Single platform application.

     :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/configure-platform.png" alt-text="This is a screenshot for selecting web platform.":::